St. John's Endowment

 Annually, 4% of the prior year end balance of this fund will be distributed to St. John’s to support the youth and educational programs of St. John’s Episcopal Church or education buildings or facilities, equipment for the Youth Department for educational or recreational purposes, or such other uses and purposes as shall be deemed by the Board to be in the best interests of the youth and educational work of the church.

-Hilary and Ken Brown Children's Fund
+Hilary and Ken Brown for Children

 Annually, 4% of the prior year end balance of this fund will be distributed to St. John’s to support the formation of children, infancy through 5th grade.